-Document the hardware aspects that are unique to your site as your Sun Cluster configuration is scaled.
+Document the hardware aspects that are unique to your site as your Oracle Solaris Cluster configuration is scaled.
 To reduce administration, refer to your hardware documentation when you change or upgrade the cluster.
 Labeling cables and connections between the various cluster components can also make administration easier.

 Reduce the time required by a third-party service provider when servicing your cluster by keeping records of your original cluster configuration, and subsequent changes.

 You can use either a dedicated workstation or a workstation connected through a management network as the administrative console, to administer the active cluster.
-Typically, you install and run the Cluster Control Panel (CCP) and graphical user interface (GUI) tools on the administrative console.
-For more information about the CCP, see How to Log Into the Cluster Remotely.
-For instructions on installing the Cluster Control Panel module for Sun Management Center and Sun Cluster Manager GUI tools, see the Sun Cluster Software Installation Guide for Solaris OS.
+For instructions on accessing the Oracle Solaris Cluster Manager GUI, see the Oracle Solaris Cluster Software Installation Guide .

 The administrative console is not a cluster node.
 The administrative console is used for remote access to the cluster nodes, either over the public network or through a network-based terminal concentrator.